Changing active to passive voice in Present continuous tense

 • Active voice: They are taking interviews for different posts.

-• Passive voice: Interviews are being taken for different posts (by them).
+• Passive voice: Interviews for different posts are being taken (by them).

 • Active voice: The police are interrogating him right now.

-• Passive voice: He is being interrogated (by the police right now).
+• Passive voice: He is being interrogated (by the police) right now.

 • Active voice: Everybody is watching the final match.